PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 ## Using multiple render passes

  This sample uses two render passes to implement a technique called shadowmapping.

  The first render pass is used to render a shadowmap.
 It contains only depth values and represents the scene as viewed from the light position.

- The second one pass renders the actual scene from the camera point of view and uses the shadowmap from the previous pass.
+ The second pass renders the actual scene from the camera point of view and uses the shadowmap from the previous pass.
 When light calculation is performed in fragment shader the depth value from shadow map is used to determine whether the fragment is ocludded (and therefore is in shadow) or not.

  The diagram below shows this two step process: